Aaron-Bopp/TIM/40_Evergreens/Complex emotions are imperfect understandings of primal urges.md

 What is [[The brain is powerful enough to create supernatural experiences]] but a function of [[Belief can motivate adaptation]]?

 We are more complex than any other animal.
-We have developed a [[conscious|consciousness]] that is the essence of what makes us human, but our inexplicable instincts are still at play, leading to:: [[Human's will find explanations for inexplainable things]]
+We have developed a [[consciousness]] that is the essence of what makes us human, but our inexplicable instincts are still at play, leading to:: [[Human's will find explanations for inexplainable things]]

 part of:: [[Humans are a product of evolution]]